 The Vegetation Management department at NOVEC currently contracts with Superior Forestry Service, Inc. to apply herbicides on our rights of way to prevent the re-growth of woody brush and trees which have been previously removed, or to slow the growth of existing yard trees.

 The stumps of trees which were cut down individually are treated with a Garlon/Stalker mix.
 This chemical is tinted blue for visibility of application and prevents a new tree from growing from the stump.
 This herbicide is used after large trees are removed and is only noticeable by the blue tinted stump.
-Crews from Lewis Tree Service, Inc., Asplundh Tree Experts, LLC., and the Dave Tree Expert Company also apply this herbicide combination to the stumps of trees they remove.
+Crews from Lewis Tree Service, Inc., Asplundh Tree Experts, LLC., and the Davey Tree Expert Company also apply this herbicide combination to the stumps of trees they remove.

-Woody brush that has grown up after an area has been mowed is treated with a Rodeo/Arsenal mix.
+Woody brush that has grown up after an area has been mowed is treated with a Foliar Herbicide mix.
 This herbicide is applied to the foliage of the targeted material and kills the root system.
 The leaves of the sprayed brush will turn brown within 1 to 3 weeks and the plant will not re-sprout the following spring.
 When this herbicide is applied, many areas of our rights of way may appear completely void of greenery; however this is a temporary condition.
 By removing the woody plants, other more desirable grasses, ferns, berries, wildflowers and a variety of low growth ground cover will flourish.